 …

-The Presence Bitmap field is set as specified in 10.39.11.1.3.14, except that the Block and Round Index 7 Present field and the Extended Presence Bitmap Present field shall both be set to zero.
+The Presence Bitmap field is set as specified in 10.39.11.1.3.14, with the fields other than NB Channel Map, Management PHY Configuration Present field, Management MAC Configuration Present field, Ranging PHY Configuration Present field, MMS Number of Fragments field and Response Status field set to zero.

 …

-For the One-to-one Response Compact frame with Message Control field value (within the Message ID field) of one, at least one of the NB Channel Map, Management PHY Configuration, Management MAC Configuration, Ranging PHY Configuration, or MMS Number of Fragments fields shall be present in the Message Content field.
+For the One-to-one Response Compact frame with Message Control field value (within the Message ID field) of one, at least one of the NB Channel Map, Management PHY Configuration, Management MAC Configuration, Ranging PHY Configuration, MMS Number of Fragments, or Response Status fields shall be present in the Message Content field.

 10.39.11.3.10 One-to-many Response Compact frame